vielhuber/kiwi/README.md

 ![kiwi in action](https://raw.githubusercontent.com/vielhuber/kiwi/master/kiwi.gif)

+This is currently a proof-of-concept.

 ## Features

-* no sql triggers
+* No sql triggers
-* no binary / ddl logs
+* No binary / ddl logs
-* zero dependencies
+* Zero dependencies
-* support for mysql & mariadb
+* Support for mysql & mariadb
-* works with any shared hosting provider that runs linux
+* Works with any shared hosting provider that runs linux
-* detects [data and schema changes](https://github.com/vielhuber/magicdiff), at the same time
+* Detects [data and schema changes](https://github.com/vielhuber/magicdiff), at the same time
-* blazingly fast
+* Fast
-* command line tool usage
+* Command line tool usage
-* requires only ssh access to remote repository
+* Requires only ssh access to remote repository
-* open source and free
-* [search/replace layer](https://github.com/vielhuber/magicreplace) for environment specific values (serialize safe!)
+* [Search/replace layer](https://github.com/vielhuber/magicreplace) for environment specific values (serialize safe)
-* works together with WordPress, Shopware or any other raw sql database
+* Works together with WordPress, Shopware or any other raw sql database

 ## Planned

-* support for postgresql
+* Support for postgresql
-* advanced conflict solver
+* Advanced conflict solver
-* support for syncing views, trigger, functions and transactions
+* Support for syncing views, trigger, functions and transactions
-* test suite
+* Test suite
+* Branching and other git-like features

 ## Disclaimer